Thursday, 2 February 2017

 This is not what your young life should entail.

-My Special K Perspective - "Did I just get a hair extension to cover the hole in my head?
-I can feel the extension!
+My Special-K perspective - "Did I just get a hair extension to cover the hole you cut in my head?
+I can actually feel the hair extension back there!
 Do I look like Bill Murray (no idea why he was first that came to mind, but that's optimism for you!) now that my head is shaved?
-I've got a killer headache - do you know why?"
+Also, I've got a killer headache - do you know why?"

-Although, in the second stroke's instance, I had absolutely no control of my own life during my supposed prime on the fresher side of 30, suffered immense loss in all facets of such (beyond the brain damage itself - various and extensive secondary effects are still going strong, yet surely waning in comparison to their initial extreme extent - hurrah!
-A+ effort, leaping-&-bounding Laird-Brain!), was forced to stare my own imminent fatality in its ugly face (with no immediate family initially comforting myself in London and 'mates' dropping like flies *which is not out of the ordinary for a young stroke survivor with a whopping two-thirds experiencing abandonment by so-called mates* not wanting to 'deal' with someone who is vastly unwell due to an unavoidable, rare + previously undiagnosed autoimmune disease *in my particular instance*), constantly pondering when the final 'brain blow' was going to strike for years (still do to a lesser degree) post strokes and suddenly - through simply waking up one morning (on a relaxing day off at a mate's place!
-If you think it seems like I'm attempting to make you realise it could even happen to *supposedly* healthy, young you with such typical elements, then your logic is correct - well done!) - I was shoved into the frightening corner of a dull, yet hanging-by-a-thread, Limbo existence where no one I knew could truly relate (despite some thinking they could, which is far worse than admitting that they are not able to grasp as they then tend to downplay my vast struggles + commendable accomplishments post strokes with their tame, off-the-mark comparisons - think before you judge), ultimately resulting in the loss of a broad range of prospects, freedom, choices, inclusion, support, progression, spontaneity, life experiences + vitality - all whilst still in my (supposed) optimal, youthful years.
+Although, in the second stroke's instance, I had absolutely no control of my own life during my (supposed) prime on the fresher side of 30, suffered immense loss in all facets of such (beyond the brain damage itself - various and extensive secondary effects are still going strong, yet surely waning in comparison to their initial extreme extent - hurrah!
+A+ effort, leaping-&-bounding Laird-Brain!), was forced to stare my own imminent/likely fatality in its ugly face (with no immediate family initially comforting myself in London and 'mates' dropping like flies which is not out of the ordinary for a young stroke survivor with a whopping two-thirds experiencing abandonment by so-called mates, not wanting to 'deal' with someone who is vastly unwell due to an unavoidable, rare + previously undiagnosed autoimmune diseasein my particular instance), constantly pondering when the final 'brain blow' was going to strike for years (still do to a lesser degree) post strokes & suddenly - through - simply waking up one morning (on a relaxing day off at a mate's place!
+If you think it seems like I'm attempting to have you acknowledge it could even happen to *supposedly* healthy, young you with such typical elements, then your logic is correct - well done!) - I was shoved into the frightening corner of a dull, yet-hanging-by-a-thread, limbo existence where no one I directly knew could truly relate (despite some thinking they could, which is far worse than admitting that they are not able to grasp as they then tend to downplay my vast struggles + commendable accomplishments post strokes with their tame, off-the-mark comparisons - think before you judge especially with something as complex as the human mind), ultimately resulting in the loss of a broad range of prospects, freedom, choices, inclusion, support, progression, spontaneity, life experiences + vitality - all whilst still in my (supposed) optimal, youthful years.

-While some of the damage (literal and figurative) is slowly but surely healing, the various life-changing effects and lingering pain endured are today still ever so present and it's a daily fight to not let such control my young life.
+While some of the damage (literal & figurative) is slowly-but-surely healing, the various life-changing effects and lingering pain endured are today still ever-so present and it's a daily fight to not let such control my young life.

 Being a young stroke survivor can be an utterly frightening, alienating ordeal that (in my particular case) is still ongoing (over four years later) + constantly challenging my own concept of life (including the life expected and rightly earned whilst in one's prime years) and it is far more devastating than 'last drinks at the bar' and we all know how disappointing/heartbreaking it is when the bartender rings that horrible last drinks bell when you're in the mood to cheers the night away!